jonathanmreiter/character-sheets/dnd5e/kauss/notes.md

       - Help needed -> Graveyards
       - Priests of Kelamore
     - Tower District Orcs -> Outreach with Ilmater
-      - Sisters of Allander
+      - Sisters of Allagander
       - Protection of Priests
-    - Noote -> Driftwood Tavern
+    - Nootay, Owner of Driftwood Tavern

 Meiwiki Castle in Neverwinter